Complete Guide to the Fundamentals of Google’s E-A-T

 We use responses from Raters to evaluate changes, but they don’t directly impact how our search results are ranked.

-We work with external Search Quality Raters to measure the quality of search results on an ongoing basis.
-Raters assess how well a website gives people who click on it what they are looking for, and evaluate the quality of results based on the expertise, authoritativeness and trustworthiness of the content.
+We work with external Search Quality Raters to measure the quality of Search results on an ongoing basis.
+Raters assess how well content fulfills a search request and evaluate the quality of results based on the expertise, authoritativeness, and trustworthiness of the content.
 These ratings do not directly impact ranking, but they do help us benchmark the quality of our results and make sure these meet a high bar all around the world.

-And here’s a 2012 video of former Googler Matt Cutts discussing it:
+And here’s a 2012 video of former Googler Matt Cutts (remember him?) discussing it:

-E-A-T does not directly impact rankings as an algorithm would.
-Instead, Google uses a variety of signals in its algorithm to align with the concept of E-A-T.
+E-E-A-T does not directly impact rankings as an algorithm would.
+Instead, Google uses a variety of signals in its algorithm to align with the concept of E-E-A-T.

-For example, I believe the “Panda” update was about expertise, the “Penguin” update about authority, and the “Medic” update about trust.
+For example, I believe the “Panda” update was about expertise, the “Penguin” update about authority, the “Medic” update about trust, and the “Product Review” update about experience.

-Those that watch Google know how to read between the lines.
-When the Medic update hit, we saw both a blog post from Google and this tweet from Googler Danny Sullivan about the SQEG:
+Those who watch Google know how to read between the lines.
+When the Medic update hit, we saw both a blog post from Google and a tweet from Googler Danny Sullivan about the SQRG:

 In that blog post, Google said: